wireapp/wire-server/docs/src/developer/reference/user/registration.md

     // The name is mandatory
     "name": "Pink",

-    // 'email', 'phone', or both have to be provided "email": "pink@example.com",
+    // 'email'  has to be provided
+    "email": "pink@example.com",

     // The password is optional